 Vaccines for COVID-19 are available.
-What do you need to know about getting a COVID-19 vaccine?
+What do you need to know about getting an mRNA COVID-19 vaccine?
 What can you expect after you get it?
 Read on to learn more.

-Two mRNA vaccine choices are available: Pfizer and Moderna.
+Two mRNA vaccines are available: Pfizer and Moderna.

-The vaccine is given as a shot in a muscle in your upper arm.
+The vaccine is given as a shot in a muscle.

 The mRNA vaccine does not use live, dead, or weak COVID virus.